 Furthermore, household demand has been disaggregated for Cork County to identify demand at SPA level.
-Cork County Council have allocated this demand to SPA level based on planning policy considerations and current and future population and household characteristics as detailed in the Chief Executive's Report (Volume Two Part One - p.
-23).
+Cork County Council have allocated this demand to SPA level based on planning policy considerations and current and future population and household characteristics as detailed in Appendix 4.1.